 Avoid very thin structures that are likely to break.

 Bases should be a minimum of 0.8mm thick for strength, however beware of bending if you remove the print from the bed while it is still warm.
-For a more stable base, 1.5mm thickness is recommended for objects unlikely to be under strees, or 2mm thickness for stronger bases.
+For a more stable base, 1.5mm thickness is recommended for objects unlikely to be under stress, or 2mm thickness for stronger bases.
 Models with a very thick base use more plastic and take longer to print.

 Stalks or poles should be a minimum of 3mm thickness if short; or thicker if they are long.